Course Design Intensive for Faculty

 Registration

-Participants are requested to clear out their schedules for as much of the week as possible in order to progress on their course plans alongside the rest of the cohort.
+The course design process takes time, and we want you to be successful during this week!
+We recommend you clear your schedule as much as possible during the week of the CDI in order to progress on your course plans alongside the rest of the cohort.